MTry/homebridge-smart-irrigation/README.md

 > - **Email Notify:** This is exposed ***only*** if `emailEnable` has been set.
 Enable/disable email notifications.
 > - **Push Notify:** This is exposed ***only*** if `pushEnable` has been set.
 Enable/disable push notifications.

->These `switch` settings are persistent across plugin/Homebridge restarts, so you shouldn't have to reset your preferences!
+>These `switch` settings are persistent across plugin/Homebridge restarts, so you shouldn't have to reset your preferences in the Home App!

 | Key | Description | Default |
 | --- | --- | --- |